Unicred MCP

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint and idempotentHint.
-The description adds meaningful behavioral context by specifying the exact information returned (installed MCPs, connection status, catalog tool counts), going beyond what annotations provide.
+Annotations already declare readOnlyHint, idempotentHint, and destructiveHint, so the safety profile is known.
+The description adds useful behavioral context by detailing the nature of the returned state (installed MCPs, connection status, accounts, catalog tool counts), which goes beyond what annotations state.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.